 Now that we have a public interface, we can start planning our test cases.
-On the next page, first describe a few useful examples (which will become the test fixture).
+In your notebook (not yet in the .u file), describe a few useful examples (which will eventually become the test fixture).
 Then, write some sequences of method calls, using those examples, that collectively verify that a Set would correctly contain its elements, and does not count or distinguish duplicates.